top of page

 Revising our employee, volunteer, and AmeriCorps handbook to go above and beyond federal discrimination and harassment laws.
 No matter who you are or where you come from, you deserve to feel safe and included.

-Inviting our team to use their personal pronouns and include them in their team bios and name tags, so others may feel safe to do so as well.
+Inviting our team to use their personal pronouns and include them in their team bios, email signatures, and name tags, so others may feel safe to do so as well.

 Working with consulting groups and governing bodies to provide our team with a variety of diversity, equity, and inclusion trainings.

 We are always striving to do better and know that our team doesn't have all the answers.
 We all have blind spots and are constantly learning how to be and do better.
-If you have suggestions or feedback, we would be grateful to hear it.
+If you have suggestions, feedback, or would just like to have a conversation about environmental justice, we would be grateful to hear from you.